reuven/YouTube-notebooks/README.md

 Do you enjoy my YouTube channel (https://YouTube.com/reuvenlerner)?
 If so, then you've probably noticed I use Jupyter and Marimo notebooks in nearly every video.
 This repo contains the notebooks from some of my videos.
 As I do more videos, I'll add them here.

-If you have comments about my videos, or suggestions for topics I can/should address in the future, please let me know at [@reuvenmlerner on Twitter](https://twitter.com/reuvenmlerner) or via e-mail at [reuven@lernerpython.com](mailto:reuven@lernerpython.com).
+If you have comments about my videos, or suggestions for topics I can/should address in the future, please let me know!
+You can reach me most easily at [reuven@lernerpython.com](mailto:reuven@lernerpython.com).

 If you like my videos, you might also like: